K-12 FINANCIAL EDUCATION

 Prepare students for their financial future

-Personal financial education is more than dollars and cents.
-It’s about establishing better spending habits, instilling confidence, and equipping the next generation with the real world skills to manage financial goals and milestones.
+Financial education is more than dollars and cents.
+It’s about establishing better spending habits, instilling confidence, and equipping the next generation with the real-world skills to manage financial goals and milestones.

 Financial Education for High School Students